haozixin/AI_reversi/agents/t_004/wiki/Problem-Analysis-and-Conclusions.md

  - **AI method 2 -Monte Carlo Tree Search (MCTS):**

 There's no explicit notion of defense in our MCTS approach, since we run simulations to observe the most promising actions.

+# Conclusions and Learnings
+Throughout this project, we experienced two AI techniques to tackle this specific game program.

+While developing our first agent Minimax, after we possessed the knowledge of the algorithm structure, most of the time we are searching for the ways to integrate the domain knowledge into an AI heuristic format.
+From the Minimax AI method development, we gained a strong feeling on how Artificial Intelligence could somehow think like a human that measures the game states to make the most promising actions based on the integrated knowledge as a human would possess.
+There are still quite a lot of potentials to integrate more specific domain knowledge in a programmatic manner to enhance the thinking of our Minimax agent.

+Throughout our MCTS development, we were more focusing on combining the MCTS algorithm with the game framework and the relevant technical improvements, especially how to converge the Q values as quick as possible while satisfying the time limit, and that is why we considered training the Q values by running simulations that could perhaps help the MCTS especially at the start to be more informative than having to discover from scratch.
+However, we realised it would require a significant amount of training instances to be able to make noticeable improvements due to the large state space of this problem.
+While the improvements are less observable in progress.
+Neural Networks could be used to guide the policies and values as discovered in various papers as our future improvements towards this approach.
+Some other techniques like